Widgets are used by Verint Community to implement individual units of the user interface.

 Widgets are scripted, upgrade-safe, localizable, configurable, distributable, fully editable in the browser, and have access to the platform API both via REST and widget extensions.

-Widgets implement nearly the entire default user interface of Telligent Community, including elements found in headers, footers, content, administrative interfaces, and more.
+Widgets implement nearly the entire default user interface of Verint Community, including elements found in headers, footers, content, administrative interfaces, and more.
 And widgets can be edited and created to fully customize these experiences.

 Table of Contents